pr2database/EukRef-workshop-2023/exports/PR2-exports-stats.md

     Amoebozoa
-    Number of sequences exported - annotated: 3331 Number of sequences exported - other: 9060 Microsporida
+    Number of sequences exported - annotated: 3331 Number of sequences exported - other: 9060

-    Number of sequences exported - annotated: 1345 Number of sequences exported - other: 2096 Rhodophyta
+    Rhodophyta
-    Number of sequences exported - annotated: 2458 Number of sequences exported - other: 2986 Suessiales
+    Number of sequences exported - annotated: 2458 Number of sequences exported - other: 2986

-    Number of sequences exported - annotated: 542 Number of sequences exported - other: 594 Dinophyceae
+    Dinophyceae
     Number of sequences exported - annotated: 7591 Number of sequences exported - other: 6062